royaltm/spectrusty-tutorial/step1.md

 This is a part of the [tutorial] for the [SPECTRUSTY] library.

-In this part you can learn how to build a minimal working emulator.
+In this step, you can learn how to build a minimal working emulator.

 ![Step 1](example-step1.png)